High roller

 There have been many cases around the world where high rollers have committed fraud to provide funds for gambling beyond their means, after becoming seduced by the lifestyle.
-This was the case with famed gambler Terrance Watanabe who reputedly lost over $220M in Las Vegas over a 5-year period, and was ultimately sued by Caesars Entertainment for failing to pay up on markers he took out during the binge totaling $14.75M.
+This was the case with famed gambler Terrance Watanabe, who reputedly lost over $220 million in Las Vegas over a 5-year period, and was ultimately sued by Caesars Entertainment for failing to pay up on markers (interest-free loans offered to 'whales') he took out during the binge totaling $14.75 million.

-While high rollers may not provide a significant portion of the revenues in the casino industry as a whole, they can have a major effect on the net income of casinos that cater to them.
-There are significant costs associated with attracting the highest-stakes gamblers, so if a casino takes this risk and the high roller wins, the casino's expenses can be extremely large.
-Likewise, if the casino's investment pays off and the high roller loses, the casino's gain can far exceed its expenses for the high roller's visit.

 Related to high rollers are "low rollers", a loosely defined term whose meaning changes with context.
-This can be anything from a casino regular patron who nevertheless wagers very low amounts of money - perhaps just enough to participate in casino loyalty programs and "comps" - to any average low-spending tourist.
+This can be anything from a casino regular patron who nevertheless wagers very low amounts of money — perhaps just enough to participate in casino loyalty programs and "comps" — to any average low-spending tourist.